KevinAst/visualize-it/docs/visualize-it.md

 - the OM contains:
   * various business parameters (as needed)
-  * an intelligance of what variou GM artifacts are ... ex: a "connector"
+  * an intelligence of what various GM artifacts are ... ex: a "connector"

 - ? the integration of these two models MUST BE bi-directional